 Instructions

-- Add 2 cups of flour, baking powder, and salt to a glass mixing bowl.
+• Add flour, baking powder, and salt to a glass mixing bowl and stir together.

-- Pour in the melted butter and milk.
+• Pour in the melted butter and milk.
+Mix until incorporated well and a sticky dough forms.

-- Using a large spoon, scoop out the biscuit dough and drop in to cast iron skillet or baking sheet.
+• Using a large spoon, scoop out the biscuit dough and drop in to cast iron skillet.
 You should get roughly 12 biscuits from this recipe.

 Notes